mpadge/stellar/README.md

 > stars ("what was that repo I starred again?")
     name            desc
 1.  my/stuff        Repo for doing good stuff
-2.  their/thing     Anohter repo for
+2.  their/thing     Another repo for
-3.  mpadge/stellar  Search your github stars in R
+3.  ropenscilabs/stellar  Search your github stars in R ...
-...
 ```
 Type the number to open the repo on github.
 Other people's stars can also be